Disability (Rehab) – Papua New Guinea

 Description

-Help people like Opa receive vital life-changing surgeries so they can live their lives as God intended.
+Help adults and children, like Joylin, receive vital life-changing surgeries so they can live their lives as God intended.

 In Papua New Guinea, the vast majority of the people live in rural communities dispersed across the country and some areas are only accessible by foot or air.
 Limited transport and infrastructure means that people with physical and sensory disabilities often miss out on essential disability-specific services.
 The resulting economic burden for their households can place people with disabilities at risk of abuse and neglect.